dshynkev/ctf-writeups/2020/wectf/url_longener/README.md

 The [official writeup](https://github.com/shouc/wectf-2020#writeup---urllongener-crlf-injection--cors-misconf)
 takes a much simpler route than we did, but we thought our CORS-free solution was interesting to consider.

-When we create a link, we supply the URL that goes in a `Refresh` header sent to its visitors:
+When we create a link, we supply the URL that goes in a `Refresh` header sent to the link's visitors:
 ```python
 location = html.escape(urllib.parse.unquote(location))
 return 302, {"Refresh": "3; url=%s" % location}, "Redirecting you to %s in 3s..." % location
 ```
-This mechanism, unlike an HTTP redirect, prevents us from serving our code under the target origin.

 We quickly notice that we control the headers of the redirect response due to insufficient input validation.
 We do this by inserting a URL-encoded newline into the location parameter.
 For example,
 ```
 http://url.w-va.cf/redirect?location=http://google.com/#%0AContent-Type:%20text/javascript
 ```
 does set the `Content-Type` header as shown.
 We considered what we could do with this, but did not think of CORS.
 Instead, we jumped straight to manipulating the request body, which can be done by inserting two newlines instead of one:
 ```
 http://url.w-va.cf/redirect?location=http://google.com/#%0A%0A<html>body</html>